Mega Man ZX Advent: Plot

+With the help of the Hunters, Mega Man Model A infiltrates Ouroboros, defeats the resurrected Pseudoroids, evades the rival Mega Men thanks to Vent/Aile, and confronts Albert.
+Albert reveals the protagonist's true origins — Model A contains his data ("A" standing for Albert), Grey is one of his creations, and Ashe is his direct descendant — making them his intended successors.
+He asks them to join him, but Mega Man Model A refuses, defeats Albert, and destroys Ouroboros.
+With peace restored, they part ways with Vent/Aile and embark on a new journey with Model A to forge their own destiny.

-In a special cutscene unlocked by beating the game's Extreme Mode, Master Thomas reveals to Master Mikhail that he agreed with Albert's views but disagreed with Albert's methods.
-While the previous enemy Mega Men appear, revealing they survived the fall of Ouroboros, Thomas implies that he has a plan of his own involving the confiscated human bodies and Reploid data collected from Legion's equality laws.
+In a special cutscene unlocked by beating the game's Extreme Mode, Master Thomas reveals to Master Mikhail that he disagreed with Albert's methods but agrees with his goal.
+As the rival Mega Men return, revealing they survived the fall of Ouroboros, Thomas states that he has a plan of his own involving the confiscated human bodies and Reploid data collected from Legion's equality laws.

 Gameplay

 A screenshot depicting Grey battling on the train to Legion.

 Many of the elements from Mega Man ZX return, including the 2D world and several missions and collection side-quests, as well as much of the gameplay.
-The players begin the game in their normal forms and can revert to them at any time.
-Like other games in the ZX series, the game implements metroidvania concepts into the level design, with more exploration elements than the main Mega Man series, with new upgrades allowing players to back-track and acquire other normally unreachable upgrades.
+The players begin the game in their normal forms and can revert to them at any time. like the previous installment, the game implements metroidvania concepts into the level design, with more exploration elements than the main Mega Man series, with new upgrades allowing players to back-track and acquire other normally unreachable upgrades.